nshemonsky/blog/source/_posts/2014-10-22-python-switchcase-statements.md

 ---
+layout: post
 title: Python switch/case statements
-author: nshemonsky
-layout: post
+date: 2014-10-22
+comments: true
 categories:
   - SysAdmin
 tags:
   - Python
   - Scripting
 ---

 Really, this post is about the complete lack thereof.
 While working on a script I needed to evaluate one of several potential arguments being passed in from the command line.
 Not wanting to write an if/elif/else nested 20 levels deep I